hpcsc/personal-blog/content/posts/a-sample-gocd-pipeline/index.md

 - infrastructure
 ---

+# Background

 As a software developer at ThoughtWorks, I had always wanted to try out GoCD (an open source Continuous Integration and Continuous Delivery system originally developed by ThoughtWorks) but couldn't find a chance until early of this week.
 My client team is currently using Bamboo from Atlassian as their CI server.
 Having played with Bamboo for the past one year at the client side, I feel the tool can do the job, but sometimes quite limited (.e.g. in integration among multiple build plans, modelling complicated value stream).
 My senior suggested me to give the client a Lunch & Learn session on GoCD and how powerful it is compared to Bamboo, and so I spent one whole afternoon setting up a sample pipeline (as code) for the demonstration.
 I'll go through my setup in this post.

+# Local GoCD Setup

 First, I created a docker-compose file ([https://github.com/hpcsc/gocd](https://github.com/hpcsc/gocd)) to easily spin up a GoCD server, 3 agents, 1 local Git repository (Gogs) for demonstration purpose.

 ![GoCD Setup Local](images/gocd-setup-local.png  "GoCD Setup Local")

-Also note that the 3 agents have docker installed and share docker socket with host machine, so any image/container created by the agents will be available in the host machine.
+3 agents are created from GoCD `gocd-agent-docker-dind` image so docker is available within the agents

 Before we proceed, we need to clarify a common term that can have different meaning in GoCD, compared to other tools: pipeline.
 I'll just shamelessly borrow the explaination from [GoCD Getting Started Guide](https://www.gocd.org/getting-started/part-3/):